 What is Internet of Things Engineering?

 - A cloud application that manages the devices and user accounts.
-The cloud application communicates with the things, and generally stores historical data and manages over-the-air (OTA) software updates.
+The cloud application communicates with the things, generally storing historical data and managing over-the-air (OTA) software updates.
 The cloud also authenticates devices and users to manage security.

-- An end-user app which lets consumers control their devices and view any data produced.
+- An end-user app that lets consumers control their devices and view any data produced.

-IoT engineering encompasses all the tasks required to make the things, cloud application and end-user app perform their functions and work seamlessly together.
+IoT engineering encompasses all the tasks required to ensure the thing, cloud application and end-user app can communicate to perform their functions and work seamlessly together.